-More specifically, the Grant API allows you to provide another Braintree merchant controlled access – known as a grant – to one of your customer's payment methods.
-You can revoke this grant at any time.
+The Grant API allows a Braintree merchant to provide another Braintree merchant controlled access to one of their customer's payment methods.
+Access to this payment method can be revoked at any time.
 Currently, credit cards, debit cards, and PayPal Channel Initiated Billing Agreements may be shared via the Grant API.

 There are two parties involved in any grant: